apachols/rabble/docs/NOTES.md

 - Unbork production stack traces somehow

-- Add an integration test that checks all the turns plus the racks against the config
+- Add a production check that compares all the turns plus the racks against the letters in the config

-- Add .env setup instructions to README